 Prices go up from there with more elaborate kits and units ranging into the hundreds of dollars, such as the Compact 3-Tier Sunlight Garden, available for $489.00.
 A Google search will yield lots of options, with something in every price range and options for kids.

 Gifting Outside the Box

-And if one of these five suggestions doesn’t fit for a particular person, it’s a great opportunity to think outside the box.
-What truly brings that individual joy and wellbeing, and how can you creatively support that?
-There’s definitely a life-enriching, wholesome, green and healthy gift out there for every person on your list this holiday season.
+And if one of these five suggestions doesn’t fit a particular person, it’s a great opportunity to think outside the box.
+What truly brings that individual joy and well-being, and how can you creatively support that?
+There’s definitely a life-enriching, wholesome, green, and healthy gift out there for every person on your list this holiday season.

 Want more of Plant-Based Cooking?

 Connect with me on Facebook, Twitter, Pinterest, or Instagram.

 Merry Christmas Diane and have the most amazing 2019.

 Great ideas for Green Gifts and we too like to pay it forward and donate

 1. Soccer balls to schools